Are Cheap UV Cleansers Effective? And How Ours Differs

 1. False Advertising

-Companies, especially overseas ones, that flood the market with cheap UV cleansers often have a lack of understanding of FDA, CDC, and other safety standards as well as the subtleties of the language used in them.
-As a result, they often advertise illegally.
+Companies that flood the market with cheap UV cleansers often have a lack of understanding of the FDA, CDC, and other safety standards.
+They also lack the subtleties of the language used in them, which as a result leads to illegal advertisements.

 For example, the words “sanitize” and “sterilize” are frequently used in the advertising of cheap UV cleansers.
 They imply a 100% elimination of germs and making the surface safe to use for medical applications such as surgery.
 It is a scientifically proven fact that UV-C light can eliminate up to 99.99% of germs, viruses, and bacteria when used properly.

 Using “sanitize” while simultaneously claiming that the device kills 99.9% of germs is inaccurate and misleading.

 Moreover, many cheap UV cleanser companies claim that the device kills 99.99% or 99% of germs.
 That implies the device effectively gets rid of this percentage of pathogens and not anything below that.
 That again may not be accurate, especially if the UV lamps are fake or weak and the device is used improperly.

 2. Lack of Safety Features to Prevent Improper and Irresponsible Use

 What if you’re misusing the device in general?
 What if your children get hold of it and start waving it around irresponsibly, shining the UV light in other people’s eyes?
 Will the device become self-aware and detect that it’s being misused and shut itself down?

 Many devices claim that the device is safe to use with humans being in the vicinity.
 Yet, for that to be true, the UV-C light needs to be weaker.
 This means that you need a prolonged exposure time, such as 30 minutes, for effective disinfection to offer.
 Furthermore, if you do remain exposed to the UV-C light for the adequate time needed, can you guarantee its safety?